Michael Brial: International career

 Brial earned his first international cap for Australia against France in Bordeaux, on 30 October 1993, as a substitute for Ilie Tabua as blindside flanker.
 In the second test in Paris, he debuted in the starting XV as a loosehead flanker.
 He was not called up for the 1995 Rugby World Cup squad.
 In 1996 he played mostly as number 8 and earned ten caps.
 In July 1996, during the second Bledisloe Cup test against New Zealand in Brisbane, Brial furiously punched Frank Bunce, with whom he had a feud four years before in a provincial game.
 However, Brial was not sent out by the referee.

 His last cap was during the Bledisloe Cup test against New Zealand, on 23 October 1997, in Melbourne.
 In his entire international career he earned 13 caps in aggregate and scored 1 try and 5 points in aggregate.
 He also was part of the Australia national rugby sevens team which took part at the 1997 Rugby World Cup Sevens in Hong Kong.

+Personal

+Brial is the father of Australian rugby player Joe Brial.